Boyz II Men: 1991–1993: Cooleyhighharmony and "End of the Road"

-Boyz II Men's first album, Cooleyhighharmony, was released on Motown in 1991 and was produced by Michael Bivins.
+Boyz II Men's first album, Cooleyhighharmony, was released on Motown in 1991 and was produced by Dallas Austin and the Characters.
 Cooleyhighharmony's drum-heavy new jack swing sound and multi-layered sampled backdrops were similar to that of Bell Biv DeVoe's own work, but featured classic-soul styled vocals in place of BBD's rapping and brassier singing.
 This style was dubbed "hip hop doo-wop" by the group and Bivins, who presented Boyz II Men and adolescent R&B group Another Bad Creation to the public as BBD's protégés.

 From the beginning, Boyz II Men featured all four members as leads, avoiding the usual R&B group arrangement of one or two lead singers and a team of background singers.
 The multiple-lead arrangement became a Boyz II Men trademark, and it became typical to hear Wanyá Morris' vibrato-heavy tenor, Shawn Stockman's tenor voice, Nathan Morris' baritone, and Michael McCary's bass (often used in spoken-word sections of many Boyz II Men hits) trading bars in each song.

-The album's liner notes identified unique nicknames for each member of the group.
+The album's liner notes identified unique nicknames for each group member.
 These nicknames were devised in collaboration with Bivins in an attempt at marketing.
-Wanyá was "Squirt", Shawn was "Slim", Michael was simply "Bass", and Nathan assumed the name "Alex Vanderpool", after a soap opera character who brandished a nerdy style.
+Wanyá was "Squirt," Shawn was "Slim," Michael was simply "Bass," and Nathan assumed the name "Alex Vanderpool," after a soap opera character who brandished a nerdy style.

-Boyz II Men's first single, the Dallas Austin-produced "Motownphilly" featured a rap cameo by Michael Bivins that gives the story of how he met Boyz II Men.
-The single's release was accompanied with a music video that presented the group in hip hop style.
+Boyz II Men's first single, the Dallas Austin-produced "Motownphilly," featured a rap cameo by Michael Bivins that tells of how he met Boyz II Men.
+The single's release was accompanied by a music video that presented the group in hip-hop style.
 (The video also included cameos from fellow Philadelphia High School for Creative and Performing Arts alumni Black Thought and Questlove of The Roots.)
 Cooleyhighharmony's second single was an a cappella cover of a classic Motown tune, G.C.
 Cameron's "It's So Hard to Say Goodbye to Yesterday" from the 1975 film Cooley High, while "Uhh Ahh" served as the third single.